abstracthat/site-lightning/readme.md

 ```

 ## Clone and Run
-After you clone the repo just run...
+After you `git clone` the repo and `cd` to your folder, just run...

 ```bash
 npm install && gulp
 ```

 ... install can be a little slow due to graphics library testing.
-See (Sharp)[https://github.com/lovell/sharp] and (imagemin)[https://github.com/imagemin/imagemin].
+You might also need some dependencies: see [Sharp](https://github.com/lovell/sharp) and [imagemin](https://github.com/imagemin/imagemin).

 Full documentation coming soon here: http://sitelightning.co/documentation.